StudySmarter - The all-in-one study app.

 Take a look at carbon's electron configuration, shown below.

-You can see that it has six electrons.
-Two are found in an inner shell, and four are found in an outer shell.
-This makes it a tetravalent atom.
-Atoms tend to want to have full outer shells of electrons; in carbon's case, this would mean having eight electrons in its outer shell.
-To do this, it likes forming four covalent bonds.
+You can see that carbon has six electrons.
+Two are found in an inner shell, whilst four are found in its outer shell (also known as its valence shell).
+These four outer shell electrons make carbon a tetravalent atom.
+Atoms tend to want to have full outer shells of electrons, and in carbon's case, this means having eight valence electrons.
+To achieve a full outer shell, the atom needs to form four covalent bonds.
 It's not fussy about who it bonds with - it is just as happy bonding with oxygen as it is with nitrogen.
-We'll look at organic compounds featuring both elements later.
+This means that carbon forms compounds with a range of different elements, and we'll look at examples of organic molecules featuring both oxygen and nitrogen later.

 You know that there are other atoms that have four electrons in their outer shell, such as silicon.
 Why aren't they as versatile and prevalent as carbon?